Potential PhD projects: Extragalactic Astrophysics and Cosmology

 Supervisor: Dr Clément Bonnerot

-When a star wanders too close to a supermassive black hole, it gets torn apart by extreme gravitational forces, leading to a powerful flash of light detectable from billions of light years (see here for a recent example: https://today.umd.edu/finding-a-new-spin-on-supermassive-black-holes).
+When a star wanders too close to a supermassive black hole, it gets torn apart by extreme gravitational forces, leading to a powerful flash of light detectable billions of light years away.
+These phenomena, referred to as “tidal disruption events”, represent unique probes of supermassive black holes that lie otherwise undetectable in the centres of galaxies.
+While a few tens of such events have been observed so far, thousands of new detections will be made by the Rubin Observatory starting next year.

-The main goal of this PhD project is to build a robust theoretical framework that can be used to optimally interpret the emission received from tidal disruption events at the dawn of this observational golden era.
-This work will rely on both pen-and-paper calculations and simulations carried out on supercomputers to predict the evolution around the black hole of the gas stripped from the star, and the resulting emission that observers can detect.
+The main goal of this PhD project is to develop the theoretical understanding needed to optimally interpret the emission received from tidal disruption events at the dawn of this observational golden era.
+This work will involve pen-and-paper theory, writing code to solve equations, and running numerical simulations on supercomputers, in order to predict the evolution around the black hole of the gas stripped from the disrupted star and the resulting emission to be detected by telescopes.
+Depending on specific interest, the project can involve various branches of astrophysics, such as gas dynamics, magnetic fields, electromagnetic radiation, and general relativity.

 Supervisor: Dr Ben Gompertz